Tetsu Takano: 1991–1994: Ner-vous and Malice Mizer

-Tetsu Takano first entered muci sometime in 1991 at the age of 18 as vocalist for the band Ner-vous.
+Tetsu Takano first entered music sometime in 1991 at the age of 18 as vocalist for the band Ner-vous.
 In January 1992, Ner-vous's drummer left and Kiyoshi Moro replaced him; however, he only had the chance to play with the band for two live shows before they disbanded.
 In March 1992, Tetsu went to see Kiyoshii play in his new band which included bassist Hiroyuki "Marawo" Kashimoto.
 Tetsu, Kashimoto, and Moro became good friends for years to come.

 In August 1992, Tetsu became vocalist of the visual kei rock band Malice Mizer, alongside Mana, Közi, Yu~ki and Gaz.
 For the next two years they would perform live, release several demos, and have a song on an omnibus, shortly after which Gaz left and was replaced by Kami, before they were finally able to release their first full-length album, Memoire, in July 1994.
 Later that year the album would be released again as Memoire DX with the bonus track "Baroque", but at that point Tetsu had decided to leave the group.
 While the exact reason for his departure is not known, his parting words at his last show with them, on December 27, 1994, hinted at musical differences.
 This can arguably be verified by the sound of Tetsu's later musical endeavors, them being alternative and hard rock instead of gothic rock.
 While only eight Malice Mizer songs with Tetsu were recorded and released officially, nearly 10 more were written and performed by the band during that two-year period; these appear on a large number of bootlegs.

 Mana said he contacted Tetsu in regards to him participating in the band's 25th anniversary concerts in September 2018, but the singer declined.